DIY: Make a Live-Edge Wooden Side Table

 While you can certainly make your own legs, base, mountings, or other ways of holding your side-table aloft there are some simple and inexpensive ways to make your life a little easier.
 Hairpinlegs.com offers scores of different types of hairpin legs (very “in vogue” right now) to select from, most of which simply attach to the bottom of your piece with some basic hardware.
 If your side table will go next to a wall, decorative brackets or “floating shelf” mounting hardware may present an interesting alternative.
 Once everything’s attached and assembled, you’re ready to show off the live-edge side table to friends and family!
 Just beware of incoming requests from loved ones to craft more for them too…

-Tip: Use WD-40® Multi-Use Product to remove wood glue from garage floors and other unwanted surfaces to help save time and effort in the clean-up process.
+Tip: Use WD-40® Multi-Use Product to free up wood glue from garage floors and other unwanted surfaces to help save time and effort in the clean-up process.